-The Agency will coordinate the review of DHPCs within its scientific committees/groups as appropriate (i.e. involvement of PRAC, and finalisation by CHMP or CMDh as relevant).
-The PRAC should always be involved in the review of DHPCs related to a safety concern being discussed at the PRAC and the DHPC should form part of the PRAC assessment.
-The Agency may also request advice from PRAC on issues related to other safety communications.
+571 The Agency will coordinate the review of DHPCs within its scientific committees/groups as appropriate 572 (i.e. involvement of PRAC, and finalisation by CHMP or CMDhas relevant).
+The PRAC should always be 573 involved in the review of DHPCs related to a safety concern being discussed at the PRAC and the DHPC 574 should form part of the PRAC assessment assessment considerations of options for safety-related

-There might be situations where a single DHPC prepared at EU level may not be suitable as there may be differences in Member States (such as differences in available therapeutic alternatives) which cannot be addressed in a single DHPC.
-In such cases, it is proposed that a core EU DHPC is agreed at EU level setting out core EU messages.
-The core EU DHPC can then be complemented at national level with additional information to address the different national situations (i.e. in relation to availability and choice of alternative treatments).

-Although there will be national tailoring of such DHPCs, any core messages agreed at EU level should be preserved (i.e. tailoring should not conflict with these core messages).

-In each Member State, when several marketing authorisation holders are concerned (i.e. when the DHPC covers several products with the same active substance or products of the same therapeutic class), marketing authorisation holders are strongly encouraged to arrange for one marketing authorisation holder to act on behalf of all concerned marketing authorisation holders as the contact point for the national competent authority.
-Where generics are involved, the contact point should normally be the marketing authorisation holder of the originator product.
-If no originator product is marketed in a Member State, one of the concerned generic companies is encouraged to act as the contact point.
-Such coordination between concerned marketing authorisation holders aims to ensure that healthcare professionals in a given Member State receive a single DHPC covering all the medicinal products affected by a single safety concern (same active substance or a class review).
-The marketing authorisation holders should be specified in the agreed communication plan (see GVP Annex II) to facilitate coordination.
+- 575 action (see GVP Module XII).
+The Agency may also request advice from the PRAC on issues related to - 576 other safety communications. - 577 There might be situations where a single DHPC prepared at EU level may not be suitable as there may 578 be differences in Member States (such as differences in available therapeutic alternatives) which 579 cannot be addressed in a single DHPC.
+In such cases, it is proposed that a core EU DHPC is agreed at 580 EU level setting out core EU messages.
+The core EU DHPC can then be complemented at national level 581 with additional information to address the different national situations (for example i.e. in relation to 582 availability and choice of alternative treatments). - 583 Although there will be national tailoring of such DHPCs, any core messages agreed at EU level should 584 should be preserved (i.e. tailoring should not conflict with these core messages). - 585 In each Member State, when several marketing authorisation holders are concerned (i.e. when the DHPC covers several products with the same active substance or products of the same therapeutic 586 class), marketing authorisation holders are strongly encouraged to arrange for one marketing 587 588 authorisation holder to act on behalf of all concerned marketing authorisation holders as the contact 589 point for the national competent authority.
+Where generics are involved, the contact point should 590 normally be the marketing authorisation holder of the originator product.
+If no originator product is 591 marketed in a Member State, it is encouraged that one of the concerned generic companiesy it is 592 encouraged to acts as the contact point.
+Such coordination between concerned marketing authorisation 593 holders aims to ensure that healthcare professionals in a given Member State receive a single DHPC 594 covering all the medicinal products affected by a single safety concern (same active substance or a class review).
+The marketing authorisation holder acting as contact point for the national competent 595 596 authority and on behalf of all others marketing authorisation holders should be included specified in the - 597 agreed communication plan (see GVP Annex II) to facilitate coordination.